1. Please pay for all that you pick.

 Where does the honey in your store come from?
 The honey is from our own beehives.
 We need bees to help pollinate the fruit trees.
 A nice beekeeper takes care of them and harvests the honey for us.

 Do you have a petting zoo?
 No. But we do have several farm animals and you may pet them if they come up to the fence.
 Only employees are allowed in the pens.
-Our animal family includes Hannah and Susannah the donkeys and Blackie and Milano the horses.
+Our animal family includes Hannah and Susannah the donkeys and Milano the horse.
 Be careful, they may bite!

 Can we feed the Farm Animals?
 No. Please do not feed any of the animals (no matter what they tell you).
 They are on special diets.

 Is there an entrance fee?
 No. We work hard to keep the orchard open every year and keep prices down without charging an entrance fee.
 You can help by cleaning up after yourselves, paying for all that you pick and not wasting fruit!